Browse by . . .

 The New Museum at last announced that it had outgrown Chelsea, with the promise of new architecture already making news.
 Even then, it drew fewer people to Andrea Zittel than could live comfortably in her mobile homes—but that was 2006.
 Only a year and a half later, the opening of the brand new building ran thirty straight hours.
 Tickets sold out in advance, and when I got there the following weekend lines still stretched out the door.
 The museum itself seemed caught by surprise.
 The lines might have moved more quickly if the staff had mastered selling tickets and checking coats.

-The new building, by the Japanese firm Sanaa, is both architecture and a cultural event.
-The last New York City museum built from scratch, the Dia Center, gave up the ghost just as the Chelsea galleries it inspired exceeded critical mass.
+The new building, by the Japanese firm SANAA, is both architecture and a cultural event, like so much postmodern architecture or, in the photographs of Wijnanda Deroo, an actual empty museum.
+The last New York City museum built from scratch, the Dia Center, gave up the ghost to the X-Initiative and then to nothing, just as the Chelsea galleries it inspired exceeded critical mass.
 The Whitney has yet to take its place downtown at the foot of the High Line.
-The reopened Museum of Modern Art plays it safe, and the thoroughly aimless Guggenheim has shied away from restoring Frank Lloyd Wright's original color scheme.
+The reopened Museum of Modern Art plays it safe, and the thoroughly aimless Guggenheim long shied away from restoring to Frank Lloyd Wright his original color scheme, as seen in a model still in the Frank Lloyd Wright archive.
 Who, then, can resist heading for the Bowery?
 Who can resist heading downtown anyway?

 No wonder New Yorkers were waiting.
+As Ugo Rondinone writes in party colors over the entrance, "Hell Yes."
 Yet in the December excitement, one could easily overlook the mixed messages.
 It takes some patience to tally up so many conundrums, and they serve as a heady reminder of how much art's role has changed—along with its audience.
 The museum arrives on the Bowery under Lisa Phillips, a curator at the Whitney during Tucker's Soho years and a mainstream trend spotter.
-It arrives, too, with the names of donors on everything from the bathrooms to the standard-issue water fountains.
+It arrives, too, with the names of donors like Dakis Joannou on everything from the bathrooms to the standard-issue water fountains.

 The New Museum promises to anchor Lower East Side galleries, already numbering more than thirty.
-Yet it literally turns its back on them, with its face toward Nolita's fancier stores and brunch spots.
+Yet it literally turns its back on them and other heirs to Chelsea, with its face toward Nolita's fancier stores and brunch spots.
 Perhaps it imagines itself as the official gatekeeper to the hip.
 One looks for the velvet ropes.
 From the cramped basement to the soaring fourth floor, each exhibition level has a higher and higher ceiling, as if the building itself were flying upward.
 Yet the main halls, although twice the old building's floor space, amount to just three rooms.

 Okay, who wants more room for yet another of the art scene's insanely sprawling group shows?
 The promise of more haunts the building all the same.
 The staggered boxes allow narrow skylights above each gallery.
 Yet they let in little sun compared to the sunken ceiling grid of steel and fluorescent lights.
 More thin, narrow light tubes serve as punctuation down the service stairs.

 A thrilling stairwell (named, of course, for a donor) ascends the fifty feet from the third to fourth floors.
-Along the way, a tiny alcove allows a pit stop and perhaps even some art, starting with the sound artist Sharon Hayes.
-Yet its four-foot width makes it hard even for two people to pass.
+Along the way, a tiny alcove allows a pit stop and perhaps even some art, starting with sound art as record of performance by Sharon Hayes.
+Yet its four-foot width makes it hard for even two people to pass.
 On the busy first few weekends, mismatched couples had plenty of chance to fail.
-Meanwhile one must resort to what amount to fire stairs for any other floor—and just try to figure out on first attempt which of two stairwells one can actually take.
+Meanwhile one must resort to what amount to fire stairs for any other floor—and just try to figure out on first attempt which of two stairwells one can actually take without setting off an emergency.
 Otherwise, one has to wait for the elevator, with its cattle-car interior and the acid glow of a translucent green ceiling.

 Even before setting foot in the inaugural show, one might wonder about the new museum's commitment to the new.
 The Whitney, for one, has a larger and more intelligent bookstore, with room for more exposure to contemporary art and ideas than the museum's own publications and coffee mugs.
 As for the new gallery scene, one gets a glimpse of the younger crowd from the New Museum, but only on weekends.
 A top-floor observation deck then allows fabulous views of the industrial fabric south and east.